cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           Matrix Reshape(List<double> data, int[] Size)
           Matrix Reshape(Matrix data, int[] Size)
    Parameters:
-      | data:  The one-dimensional or multi-dimensional array to be reshaped.
+       The one-dimensional or multi-dimensional array to be reshaped.
-      | Size:  An array containing the dimensions [rows, columns] for the new matrix.
+       An array containing the dimensions [rows, columns] for the new matrix.
    Returns:
        A output with the specified dimensions.
    Example: